 Fire Door Safety Week takes place every September, with this year’s event running from the 20th to the 26th.
 The campaign raises awareness of the importance of fire doors for saving lives and protecting property.
 Fire safety is a key concern for building owners, residents, facility managers and engineers and there are a lot of ways to mitigate the risk of fires.
 Fire doors play a vital part in fire prevention.

 A key aspect of fire door safety is inspection.
 A 2019 study from the Fire Door Inspection Scheme revealed that a shocking 76% of fire doors were not fit for purpose in the UK (either because they were installed incorrectly or poorly maintained).
-This suggests that increased education about fire door safety could reduce fire risks and save lives.
+This also suggests that increased education about fire door safety could reduce fire risks and save lives.

 Many of our customers use PlanRadar’s building inspection features to verify whether fire doors are being maintained correctly, and we wholeheartedly support the work of Fire Door Safety Week.

 Here is everything that you need to know about fire doors and fire door safety inspections.

 What is a fire door?

 A fire door is a special kind of door that is designed to withstand fires.
 They come with features that can slow down the spread of fires while buying occupants more time to escape.